icmconsulting/confijulate/README.md

 	(confijulate.core/get-cfg :scheduling :daily :cron))

 ;; If no environment command line/system arg specified, then base is used => "00 00 10 * * ?"
-;; If -Dcfj-region=test sent via command line, then "test" map is used => "00 15 11 * * ?"
+;; If -Dcfj-env=test sent via command line, then "test" map is used => "00 15 11 * * ?"
-;; If -Dcfj-region=prod sent via command line, then "prod" map is used.
+;; If -Dcfj-env=prod sent via command line, then "prod" map is used.
 But prod does not ;; 	define a value for the above path, so the "base" default value is returned => "00 00 10 * * ?"
 ```